 We would like to encourage all the labs at Wright State that use these recyclable materials to participate in Wright State Green Labs.
-Please click on the button to start the first step to become a Green Lab.
+Please click on the button to start the first step to becoming a Green Lab.

-Green lab practices ranging from freezer management to water conservation, pipette tip boxes and foam cooler recycling, chemical volume reduction and fume hood sash closures can save hundreds or thousands of dollars per year.
+Green lab practices ranging from freezer management to water conservation, pipette tip boxes and foam cooler recycling, chemical volume reduction, and fume hood sash closures can save hundreds or thousands of dollars per year.
 Help your equipment last longer and create a safer lab environment.
 We hope you will find the program to be fun and fulfilling.

 Contact us for additional information